Blog

 Your safety and results are the top priorities, which means microneedling isn’t recommended if your skin is currently compromised.
 If you have certain conditions like active acne breakouts, eczema, psoriasis, or an active infection like a cold sore, you’ll need to wait until your skin has fully healed.
 Treating inflamed or infected skin can spread bacteria and worsen the issue.
 Additionally, if you have a history of forming keloid scars, this procedure might not be for you.
 For those with deeper skin tones, it’s especially important to work with an experienced provider who understands how to prevent post-inflammatory hyperpigmentation, ensuring the treatment helps, rather than harms, your skin.

-Why a Professional Consultation is Key
+The Importance of a Professional Consultation

 I can’t stress this enough: a consultation with a skilled skincare professional is an absolute must.
 This isn’t a step you should ever skip.
 An expert can properly diagnose the type of hyperpigmentation you have, assess your overall skin health, and determine the right treatment depth and frequency for your unique needs.
 They will create a personalized plan to give you the best and safest results.
 Attempting this treatment with an unqualified individual or using at-home devices can open the door to serious risks like infection, scarring, or worsening pigmentation.
 A professional ensures you’re receiving a safe, sterile, and effective Corrective Microneedling™ treatment designed for real, lasting change.